 The feedback culture in any organisation seems to never go on the downward slope.
 It would not be wrong to compare this with the denim fashion, which has always been in a rage.
 Similar to the denim trend, the mode and style of giving feedback might have changed, but the inherent idea remains the same

-The most important aspect of the employee-employer relationship is the feedback culture that seems to be thriving in all types of organizations across the globe.
-Not only it has improved the productivity and output per employee, but it has also reduced the communication gap between employees.
+The most important aspect of the employee-employer relationship is the feedback culture that seems to be thriving in all types of global organisations.
+It has not only improved the productivity and output per employee but also reduced the communication gap between employees.

 Almost all of us have received feedback at some point in our life.
 While we cannot personally judge the fruitfulness of each feedback, this article will provide you with a filter to strain helpful ones from the wide array of feedback.

 What Is Constructive Feedback?

 Constructive feedback is when an individual provides a meaningful judgment based on observation to promote a positive change in other being’s productivity, performance, or behaviour.